-The tiny 12 VDC motor with its reduction gear down to 10 rpm, and a home-built (non-flexible) shaft coupler (3 mm to 1/4 inch)
+Fig. 17: The tiny 12 VDC motor with its reduction gear down to 10 rpm, and a home-built rigid shaft coupler (3 mm to 1/4 inch)

 The (long) wiring from the12 V supply to the motor is passed through a ferrite ring several times.
 A small decoupling capacitor (0.01 μF, ceramic) is put across the motor terminals, to suppress receiver noise when tuning without transmitting.
 These cheap high-speed motors are not brushless, and typically exhibit arcing at the brushes.

 Controlling the little motor is extremely simple: a 3-position DPDT toggle switch is used for on/off and to change direction:

 Fig. 19: Hooking up the motor to the 12 VDC power source

 Attaching the motor to the capacitor shaft was straight forward.
 But the motor has to be immobilized.
 From a polyethylene cutting board (from the kitchen), I fabricated a mounting bracket.
 It is a simple rectangular piece of the board (I actually doubled up on the thickness), with appropriately spaced hole - one for the PVC mast, one for the motor.
 I tapped threads into holes coming in from from the sides, for set screws.
 Works FB.

 Fig. 20: Cutting-board bracket for mounting the motor - holes for the PVC mast and for the motor